-Lead Agency: Township OEM

-Supporting Agencies: County OEM, NJOEM, and FEMA

-Hazard(s) of Concern: Severe Weather

-Description of the Problem: The Township does not participate in NOAA's "Storm Ready" program.

-Description of the Solution: Enhance resilience to severe storms by jo ining the NOAA "Storm Ready" program.

-Estimated Cost: Low

-Potential Funding Sources: Municipal Budget

-Implementation Timeline: 3 years

-Goals Met: 1, 2, 3

-Benefits: StormReady is a nationwide program that helps communities better protect their citizens during severe weather.
+Lead Agency: Township OEM Supporting Agencies: County OEM, NJOEM, and FEMA Hazard(s) of Concern: Severe Weather, Severe Winter Weather, Flood, Extreme Temperatures Description of the Problem: The National Weather Service (NWS) provides a certification called StormReady to locales that adopt certain weather preparedness principles and planning.
+The Township does not participate in NOAA's StormReady program.
+Description of the Solution: The Township will coordinate with the local NWS office to complete all necessary requirements to become a StormReady community.
+Estimated Cost: Low Potential Funding Sources: Municipal Budget Implementation Timeline: 3 years Goals Met: 1, 2, 3 Benefits: StormReady is a nationwide program that helps communities better protect their citizens during severe weather.
 The program encourages communities to take a proactive approach to improving local hazardous weather operations.
 StormReady provides emergency managers with clear-cut guidelines on how to improve their hazardous weather operations.
 Impact on Socially Vulnerable Populations: To become a participant in the StormReady program, a community must have more than one way to receive severe weather warnings and forecasts and to alert the public.
 Increasing methods of communication to socially vulnerable populations can assist in the safety and security of residents.

-Impact on Future Development: N/A

-Impact on Critical Facilities/Lifelines: N/A

-Impact on Capabilities: Participating in the StormReady program will increase the capabilities of the Township.
+Impact on Future Development: N/A Impact on Critical Facilities/Lifelines: N/A Impact on Capabilities: Participating in the StormReady program will increase the capabilities of the Township.
 To become a participant in the program, a community must establish a 24-hour warning point and emergency operations center, have more than one way to receive severe weather warnings and forecasts and to alert the public, create a system that monitors weather conditions locally, promote the importance of public readiness through community seminars, and develop a formal hazardous weather plan, which includes training severe weather spotters and holding emergency exercises.
 Climate Change Considerations: Climate change is likely to increase the intensity and frequency of many climate related disaster events.

-Mitigation Category Education and Awareness Programs

-CRS Category Public Information
+Mitigation Category Education and Awareness Programs CRS Category Public Information Priority Medium

-Priority Medium

-Action Evaluation

-Alternatives: No Action The Township does not participate in the Storm Ready Program

-Complete half of the program requirements The Township would not be eligible to participate in the Storm Ready Program Participate in the program, but do not utilize resources The Township would miss opportunities to strengthen communication and safety skills
+Action Evaluation No Action The Township does not participate in the Storm Ready Program Alternatives: Complete half of the program requirements The Township would not be eligible to participate in the Storm Ready Program Participate in the program, but do not utilize resources The Township would miss opportunities to strengthen communication and safety skills